jacoblnd/DeckLab/README.md

 The constant sliding window deck cipher has the same properties as the randomly-generated deck cipher described below.

-The randomize deck button generates a deck with transfomrations with the following
+The randomize deck button generates a deck cipher with the following properties:
-properties:

 1. Each PT symbol maps to 4 swaps.
 2. No 2 PT symbols map to the same set of swaps.